-Located in an upscale Beverly Hills section of Robertson Boulevard – a section that runs a close second to Rodeo Drive for its costly designer boutiques and celebrity traffic – sits The Ivy restaurant.
+Located in an upscale Beverly Hills section of Robertson Boulevard – an area that runs a close second to Rodeo Drive for its costly designer boutiques and celebrity traffic – sits The Ivy restaurant.
 The place is hard to miss given its mass of stark white table umbrellas and a white picket fence to separate the elevated terrace from the sidewalk.
-However, the restaurant itself is a little more difficult to see behind the umbrellas and a shroud of trees and plants, obviously including IVY.
+However, the restaurant itself is a little more difficult to see behind the umbrellas and a shroud of trees and plants, including what else but IVY.

 Given the locale, the celebrity clientele, the ever-present paparazzi that keep watch for who they can photograph, and a never-ending stream of high-priced vehicles pulling up or pulling away from the curb, one might get the wrong impression of the restaurant and assume that it’s unapproachable for regular folk.
 One might also assume that the interior looks a particular way – private booths, dark wood with a lot of leather, and dimly lit perhaps?
 Or maybe the opposite – light and airy, and monochromatic with lots of class, glass, chrome and plants.
 After all, both descriptions seem to fit the bill when it comes to upscale dining.
 But whatever preconceived visual you might have, we’re almost certain that you’ll be surprised.
 Maybe even shocked.